fredgibbs/fredgibbs.github.io/courses/food-diet-health/schedule.md

 *Reading Guide:* Focus on your essays!
 The short Lobel essay describes how Graham is an important predecessor to popular contemporary food evangelists (and best-selling authors) like Michael Pollan.
 How can we use the course so far to better understand Graham himself?

-14: Elisabeth Meyer-Renschhausen and Albert Wirz, "Dietetics, Health Reform and Social Order: Vegetarianism as a Moral Physiology.
-The Example of Maximilian Bircher-Benner (1867-1939)," *Medical History* 43 (1999): 323-41.
+14: **Elisabeth Meyer-Renschhausen and Albert Wirz, "Dietetics, Health Reform and Social Order: Vegetarianism as a Moral Physiology.
+The Example of Maximilian Bircher-Benner (1867-1939)," *Medical History* 43 (1999): 323-41.**

+*Reading Guide:*
+- Why was there a need for dietetic reform?
+How is this similar to and different from cultural circumstances we’ve seen before?
+- Cheyne talked about pipes and juices.
+What kinds of metaphors or analogies characterize Bircher-Benner’s dietetics?
+Why?
+- What is “anti-rationalistic” with respect to a diet?
+Why would a diet be characterized this way?
+How could one show it wasn’t?
+- What kind of arguments were being made against eating meat?
+- What’s the big picture point of the Müsli story?

 16: Regina Martkell Morantz, Making Women Modern: Middle Class Women and Health Reform in 19th Century America," *Journal of Social History* 10.4 (1977): 490-507.